magento/magento2-samples/sample-module-shipping-provider/README.md

 ## Synopsis

-An extension to add Shipping carrier
+An extension to add Shipping carrier.
+This extension add "In-Store Pickup" shipping carrier.
+Several pickup locations can be configured with this shipping carrier.
+In addition this shipping method can be restricted to work only with specific Payment methods

 ## Motivation